 Funeral costs vary depending on what your specific needs are or family wishes.
-Today the average cost of a traditional funeral can start at $6,500 up to $15,000.
-The initial fee is based on funeral home services, staff and equipment.
-The additional items to consider will be: choice of casket, honorariums, clergy, church stipends, musicians, outer burial containers, flowers, death notices in newspapers, permits, death certificates as well as cemetery charges to name a few.
-Realistically you can spend from $8,000 to $12,500 for a traditional funeral.
+Today the average cost of a traditional funeral can start at $7,800 up to $16,000 +.
+The initial fee is based on funeral home services, staff, and equipment.
+The additional items to consider will be: choice of casket, honorariums, clergy, church stipends, musicians, outer burial containers, flowers, death notices in newspapers, permits, death certificates, as well as cemetery charges, to name a few.
+Realistically you can spend from $9,500 to $12,500 for a traditional funeral.

 Cemetery charges are based upon on what is owned and prepaid.
-Burial plots range from $1,200 to $3,000; a vault or grave liner (cement enclosure), will range in price from $700 to $3,700 and lastly opening and closing the grave can cost from $1,400 to $3,500.
+Burial plots range from $1,200 to $3,000; a vault or grave liner (cement enclosure), will range in price from $950 to $12,000 and lastly, opening and closing the grave can cost from $1,550 to $3,500.
 Additional charges to consider would be the grave marker or monument to mark and memorialize the grave(s) this price may range from $600 – $4,000.
-Some Cemetery’s have packages that will include: graves, opening & closing, concrete container /vault and the grave marker.
+Some cemeteries have packages that will include: graves, opening & closing, concrete container /vault and the grave marker.
 Keep in mind when choosing a package, most do not include a warranted vault.
-Total Cemetery expenditures could be $3,000 – $6,000.
+Total cemetery expenditures could be $3,000 – $6,000 or more.

-If you and or your loved one are considering to be placed in a Crypt in a Mausoleum, the costs may increase substantially; you can count on spending between $5,000 to $9,000 or even more.
+If you and or your loved one are considering to be placed in a crypt in a mausoleum, the costs may increase substantially; you can count on spending between $5,100 to $13,000 or even more.

 Cremation is a choice for some families.
-This choice does not exclude having a visitation and funeral ceremony with the deceased present; as with a traditional funeral.
+This choice does not exclude having a visitation and funeral ceremony with the deceased present, as with a traditional funeral.
 Some families will consolidate the visitation and funeral within the same day.
-Others will have a cremation with a memorial service with or without the cremains being present; the costs will begin at $4200.
-Lastly some will choose to have a direct cremation without a service in which the cost will start at $2,400.
+Others will have a cremation with a memorial service with or without the cremains being present; the costs will begin at $6,500.
+Lastly, some will choose to have a direct cremation without a service in which the cost will start at $2,505.

-Once the Cremation option is determined, there are additional expenses to consider, same as with a traditional funeral.
-Merchandise, permits, death certificates, casket, urn selection, clergy, flowers, death notices in the local and regional newspapers as well as crematory/cemetery charges.
-Today the average cost for a cremation is from $2,400 to $12,000.
+Once the cremation option is determined, there are additional expenses to consider, same as with a traditional funeral.
+Merchandise, permits, death certificates, casket, urn selection, clergy, flowers, death notices in the local and regional newspapers, as well as crematory/cemetery charges.
+Today the average cost for a cremation is from $2,505 to $12,000.